Cooking With Wine Blog

 Blue Grotto Empress Gin Martini

 This is a stunning gin cocktail that infuses two wonderful flavors with an exquisite gin!
 It reminds us of the blue grottos around the island of Capri in Italy!
 Yes, it looks striking, but wait until you taste it!
 The refreshing cucumber pairs perfectly with the spicy and fragrant ginger in the Blue Grotto Empress Gin Martini to bring our favorite gin to new heights.
+We know you will love this aqua blue cucumber ginger cocktail!

 Making the Blue Grotto